-Feature this challenge: Featuring this challenge will bring it to the top of the home page and generate extra traffic.
+Rank this challenge: Ranking this challenge will bring it to the top of the challenges page and generate extra traffic.
 You should identify if this challenge will bring you a lot of value, or bring your advocate's a lot of value before featuring it.
-We suggest that you limit the amount of featured challenges to 3-5 since this will really allow them to make an impact.
+We suggest that you limit the amount of ranked challenges to 3-5 since this will really allow them to make an impact.
 In my hub this challenge will not add any special value, so I will not feature it.

 Multiple completions: Should this challenge be completed multiple times?
 This option is best for value-adding challenges which cannot be abused by advocates to win excessive points.
 For our purposes, we will not allow multiple completions.

 Note: If you select the allow multiple completions option, you will have the option to limit the amount of times that an advocate can complete this challenge in a single calendar day

 Now that we have filled in all of the challenge overview details, we will create our stages.
 For more information about stages, please see this article.
 To do this, click on the "Add Stage" button on the top of the screen.

 Step 4.
 Linking to the article